strdr4605/strdr4605.github.io/posts/projects/index.md

 date: 2022-01-23
 ---

-Here is a list of projects (which are still alive) that I created or contributed to.
+Here is a list of projects that I created or contributed to.
 All of them are open-source, so you can also check how I write code 😅.
 Some of them need improvements, so if you are willing to contribute, contact me.

+## Still alive

 1. **[mockingcase](https://github.com/strdr4605/mockingcase)**: node package that converts a string to mOcKiNgCaSe It may be a not very useful package, but while working on it I learned a lot, and still consider it as amazing piece of software.